Kim Gordon and Mark Hamill react as Bernie Sanders suspends presidential campaign

 The senator made his staff aware of the move on a conference call earlier today (April 8), the BBC report.
 He had become a frontrunner in the Democratic nomination contest earlier this year.

-Throughout his campaign, Sanders received support from artists such as The Strokes, Public Enemy and Bon Iver, each having performed at rallies or on live-streamed events.
+Throughout his campaign, Sanders received support from artists such as The Strokes, Public Enemy and Bon Iver, with each having performed at rallies or on live-streamed events.

 Among the first to respond to today’s news was former Sonic Youth singer Kim Gordon, who last month endorsed Sanders by taking part in a bizarre mock baking tutorial.